Boscia.jl: A review and tutorial: Examples and computational results

 where $N$ is the budget for the experiments, $\vu$ are upper bounds, and $m$ is the number of candidate experiments.
 That is, the associated LMO is computationally inexpensive and can be solved as a continuous knapsack by sorting gradient entries.

 A critical aspect of solving OEDP with the Boscia framework is the proper definition of the domain oracle and the ability to generate valid starting points for the subproblems at node level.
 The domain oracle determines whether a given point lies within the domain of the objective function, i.e., if the activated experiments provide sufficient information for parameter estimation.
 From a linear algebra perspective, this is equivalent to the information matrix $X(\vx)$ being positive definite.
+A detailed implementation is provided in Appendix~\ref{app:optimal_design_problem}, together with those of the related functions discussed later in this section.

-The domain oracle can be implemented as follows: \begin{jllisting}[language=julia, style=jlcodestyle]{} function domain_oracle(x) X = A' * diagm(x) * A X = Symmetric(X) return LinearAlgebra.isposdef(X) end \end{jllisting} Note that the domain oracle should also be supplied to the line search chosen.
+Note that the domain oracle should also be supplied to the line search chosen.
 Both the Secant and the Adaptive line search in \texttt{FrankWolfe.jl} can receive domain oracles and compute a step size with respect to the domain.

 After branching, the active set of a new node might not define a domain-feasible point.
 In this case, a domain-feasible point must be provided that respects the new bound constraints, if possible.
-Otherwise, we assume that the new node is infeasible and it will be pruned. \begin{jllisting}[language=julia, style=jlcodestyle]{} function domain_point(local_bounds) ... return x end \end{jllisting} Note that the \lstinline{local_bounds} are simply two dictionaries containing the local lower and upper bounds on the integer variables.
-In \cref{alg:domain_point}, the domain point routine for OEDP is presented.
+Otherwise, we assume that the new node is infeasible and it will be pruned.

-First, it computes a set of $n$ linearly independent rows of the experiment matrix $A$ respecting the current upper bounds.
+First, the domain point routine computes a set of $n$ linearly independent rows of the experiment matrix $A$ respecting the current upper bounds.
 Next, it iteratively adds the experiments to the point while respecting the budget constraint $\sum x_i = N$ and the upper bounds.
 If no domain-feasible point can be computed, \lstinline{nothing} is returned and the node is pruned.

 Given a domain-feasible point, we can generate a new starting point by solving a projection problem with Frank-Wolfe.
-This projection minimizes the distance to the domain-feasible point.
-Observe that we do not aim for optimality but only want the solution to be in the domain of the original objective (and not on its boundary).
+This projection minimizes the distance to the domain-feasible point using the current point after branching as initial point in the FW.
+The aim is to produce a good warm start point that is domain-feasible.
+Observe that we do not aim for optimality of the projection problem but only want the solution to be in the domain of the original objective (and not on its boundary).